Bank-backed auto loans come with the benefit of long-standing business models and tend to have the additional perk of in-person customer service.

 Bank of America auto loans

 Bank of America covers all 50 states and boasts serious name recognition.
-Bank of America, unlike M&T, partners with dealerships to provide funding.
-They also offer refinance, private party purchase and lease buyout loans — the last of which M&T Bank doesn’t offer.
+And unlike M&T, Bank of America partners with dealerships to provide funding for new and used vehicles.
+They also offer auto loan refinance in addition to lease buyout loans — something M&T Bank doesn’t offer.

 Pros

-• Minimal fees.
-According to a bank representative, there are no fees enforced when borrowing.
-While this is not uncommon, it does beat out M&T’s unspecified fees.
+• Minimal fees: According to a Bank of America representative, there are no fees.
+While this is not uncommon, it does beat out M&T Bank’s unspecified fees.

-• Expansive loan coverage.
-Drivers in all 50 states can secure auto loan financing with Bank of America.
-But you’ll have to shop from approved dealerships or private parties.
+• Expansive loan coverage: Drivers in all 50 states can secure auto loan financing with Bank of America — provided you shop at approved dealerships.

 Cons

-• Higher minimum loan amount.
-Borrowers must finance at least $7,500 to secure an auto loan.
+• High minimum loan amount: You must finance — or refinance — at least $7,500 with Bank of America.
 Not only is this much higher than the $2,000 minimum from M&T, it is higher than the industry average, too.

 How to choose between M&T Bank and Bank of America

-But remember, the lowest auto loan rate displayed is not always the one you will walk away with — both lenders have a list of requirements you must meet to land the lowest rates.
+But remember, the lowest auto loan rate displayed is not always the one you will walk away with.
+M&T Bank’s low maximum is a big positive, especially when you consider that Bank of America doesn’t provide a maximum rate.

-Choose M&T Bank if you want smaller, more flexible financing options
+Choose M&T Bank for smaller, more flexible financing options

-Along with that, the bank has loan terms of up to 84 months, meaning a borrower can finance for seven calendar years.
-And while extending your loan term might not be the best choice for every borrower, it can help you to secure a much less expensive monthly payment.
-This makes it an especially good option for a borrower refinancing to reduce their monthly payment.
+It also offers loan terms of up to 84 months, and while extending your loan term might not be the best choice for every borrower, it can help you to secure a much less expensive monthly payment.
+This makes it an especially good option if you want to reduce your monthly payment.

 Choose Bank of America for dealership auto loans